CS253-F18/project-budgeting-app/docs/iteration_report_5.md

 What was completed
 -----------------------
  - Joe: Fixed issues with the login page from last week.
 Login page will now show
  - Jonathan: Added logout feature.
 Added filter date feature.
 Worked with Joe to get login page funtional.
+Added a remove filter button so the user can go back and see their entire table after adding a filter.
  - Johnny: Fixed unit tests so they are now passing in PyCharm.
 Added a show/hide feature for each of the graphs.
 Added rounding to the incomes.
  - Alex: Created 6 different graphs.
 They are now functional and use the data from each table.